Danielle Falconer – after the swim

 A long way to go

-At 4:30am on Saturday, 21 March 2026, with only a narrow stretch of water visible ahead and the support boat beside her, Danielle entered the lake and began swimming.
+At 4:30am on Saturday, 21 March 2026, with only the moon and the lights of the two support boats showing the way, Danielle entered the lake and began swimming.

 The plan was to break the distance down and stay steady.
 But fate had other plans.
 About 13 kilometres in, her shoulder gave way.